MikeCase/rise_automation/readme.md

 copy .env-example .env fill in your information, username, password and payment amount. run python main.py and watch the magic happen...

+**NOTE** Currently cancels the transaction, just testing at the moment, plan to expand.